datopia/pixyll/_drafts/hitchhiker.md

 ## Merkelized Replication

-Clojure's data structures can be merkelized fairly easily with [hasch](https://github.com/replikativ/hasch/).
+Clojure's data structures can be merklized fairly easily with [hasch](https://github.com/replikativ/hasch/).
 We have exploited this fact and changed the original Hitchhiker-tree implementation to use cryptographic [SHA512](https://de.wikipedia.org/wiki/SHA-2) pointers to children of nodes.